Does the thought of a whole chicken intimidate you?

 Of course, if your family loves to grill or use a smoker, you can enjoy your whole chicken that way too.
 Most grills and smokers come with instructions on how to prepare your chicken.

-If you would like to learn how to cut up a whole chicken here is a helpful video:
+If you would like to learn how to cut up a whole chicken, there are many helpful videos on YouTube.

 I hope you now feel empowered to tackle that whole chicken.
 Once you’ve tasted a fresh, pasture-raised chicken you will never want to go back to the “grocery store kind” again.